souvikbiswas1998/ngs-avater/README.md

 # NgsAvater

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.13 by [Souvik Biswas](https://github.com/souvikbiswas1998).
-[Contact me](mailto:souvik.biswas1998@gmail.com) if you have any queries or report bugs
+[Contact me](mailto:souvik.biswas1998@gmail.com) if you have any queries or report bugs.
+Find this package on [npm](https://www.npmjs.com/package/ngs-avater).

 ## Development server